Fun Petrel Facts For Kids | Kidadl

 What do Petrels look like?

-Explore beautiful Snow petrels with circumpolar distribution and nesting on cliffs.
+Explore beautiful Snow petrels that have a circumpolar distribution and nest on cliffs.

 Petrels are a varied species, each with its distinct appearance and behavior.
 Some of them have rich and uniform coloration, while others have mottled plumage or feathers.
 Most Petrels have dense plumage and waterproof plumage to protect them from getting wet and cold.
 They are found in several different colors, which include black, grey, beige, white, and any variation.